robertleeplummerjr/pri.js/README.md

 # PRI - Persistent Request Interceptor
 ## Why?
 Mostly for front end, end to end testing, at least that is why it was originally written.
-We needed a way to listen to any request that was being made for a window
+We needed a way to listen to any request that was being made for a window.

 ## What does PRI do?
 * opens child windows from a parent window and listens to them for you
 * detects navigation by setting a timeout to fire just after the `onbeforeunload` event, which is just before the new window's `onready` event... easy
 * replaces XMLHttpRequest safely and communicates directly with it for ajax events so that more may be made known about the state of the child window
+* any time the new window has navigation triggered, PRI calls itself onto the new window with your settings, causing it to persist

 ## Usage